nimiq/developer-center/index.md

 ---

 :::raw
-# Welcome to the Nimiq Developer Center
+# Welcome to the Nimiq Developer Centre

 Get guides, resources and tips on how to create with Nimiq.